How Are We Thinking?

 The Source of the Problem

 We create a disconnect from ourselves through holding onto our thoughts, constructing a delusional world in language like “have to”, “should” and “can't”.
 It is the generator of fear-based emotions such as fear, anxiety, stress, anger and resentment, resulting in thought patterns such as: “I’m not good enough”, “I don’t deserve”, “there is something wrong with me”, “I wont succeed”.
-Not only are these thoughts and emotions destructive, we also lose clarity and become disempowered as fear—based thinking becomes the driver for our actions and how we live our lives.
+Not only are these thoughts and emotions destructive, we also lose clarity and become disempowered as fear—based thinking becomes the driver for how we think, our actions and how we live our lives.

 Reflective Thinking is trust-based thinking.
 Trust is our natural biological state.
 In this state we are calm, happy and back in the flow of life.
 In this state, we do not react to pressure, live in or create a destructive world for ourselves, nor generate fear-based emotions and thought patterns.